wheelercj/Parhelion/README.md

 Here are other docker commands that may be helpful:

 * `docker compose logs -ft` to see the live docker logs.
-Note that the bot itself logs to rotating files primarily named `bot.log`.
+Note that the bot itself logs to rotating files primarily named bot.log.
 * `docker compose ps` to list all containers and see their statuses.
 * `docker compose images` to list all images.
 * `docker volume ls` to list all volumes (including the volume holding the database's data).